Anime4000/RTL960x/Docs/Setup_Stick.md

 ```
 ### Note:
 1. GPON encapsulated into a GEM frame which doesn't contain any **MAC information** of PON port.
-2. GPON is Layer 3 transport and connection is transparent between your Router and ISP Gateway.
-3. If your internet is Bind MAC Address, then you need change Router WAN MAC Address.
+2. If your internet is Bind MAC Address, then you need change Router WAN MAC Address.
-4. EPON might need change MAC Address, use V2801F stick for EPON connection
+3. EPON might need change MAC Address, use V2801F stick for EPON connection

 # OMCI Device Information